How do I change my investment options?

 At NGS Super, we believe that integrating Environmental, Social and Governance (ESG) and responsible investment principles plays a vital role in managing risk within our investment portfolio and providing our members with better risk-adjusted returns.

-We encourage you to read about our approach to fund sustainability.
+We encourage you to read about how NGS manages investments.

 How do I keep an eye on investment performance?